id

 attribute, since that is already the default role of button

-attribute lets you explicitly define the role for an element, which communicates its purpose to assistive technologies."role"
+attribute lets you explicitly define the role for an element, which communicates its purpose to assistive technologies.

 attribute is "button"